To be eligible for student employment, students must:

-- Be enrolled at least half-time (6 undergraduate credits; 4.5 graduate credits) during the academic year.
+- Be enrolled in an educational institution at least half-time (6 undergraduate credits; 4.5 graduate credits) during the academic year.
 Any exceptions must be approved by the Director of Human Resources & Diversity.

 - University policy prohibits the hiring of a student who is related to the faculty or staff member serving as the hiring authority for the position involved.

 - Students must be at least 16 years of age.

 Maximum Hours of Work

 During the Fall and Spring semesters, a student may not exceed 25 hours per week in total hours.
 This means students who are working in more than one department must monitor their hours to ensure they do not exceed the 25 hours per-week limit.
 International students are limited by law to 20 hours per week during the Fall and Spring semesters.
 All students may work up to 40 hours per week during the summer and the weeks when there is not a full schedule of classes.
 Please refer to this ACA Calendar.

 Eligibility for summer employment extends to (a) students enrolled for the summer term, (b) students enrolled during the prior spring term who are returning for the fall semester or (c) new students accepted for the next fall term. *Please refer to the UW System website for more details.

 * An acceptance letter is only valid if the student is going to be a new freshman or transfer student in the fall term and has not yet attended orientation (Warhawks SOAR (Student Orientation, Advising, and Registration) session in the summer).